th3sabbir/motion-sensor-light/README.md

 You can explore the circuit and run the simulation directly in your browser here: https://www.tinkercad.com/things/5ggnVsAdmAc-automatic-lightning-system

+**Demo Video:**
+Watch the project in action on YouTube: https://youtu.be/C9k2AC_FBfg

 ## Arduino Code

 The Arduino code (`automatic_light_system.ino`) monitors the PIR sensor's output and controls the relay module accordingly.